sixem/ivfi-php/.github/ISSUE_TEMPLATE/bug_report.md

  - Performance mode: [e.g. yes/no]
  - Single page: [e.g. yes/no]

+**Information**
+If possible, fill out the data:
+ - PHP version: [e.g. 7.4]
+ - Browser used: [e.g. FireFox/Chrome]

 **Errors**
 If possible, copy any console errors that may occur with debugging enabled.
-If the page fails to load, you can also check your web server logs for any errors.
+If the page fails to load, you can check your web server logs for any errors.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.